 The Texas Legislature authorized the Indigency Program to give individuals the opportunity to have surcharges owed waived under the Driver Responsibility Program and maintain their driving privileges.

-For individuals who qualify, the Indigency Program:
+For individuals who apply and qualify, the Indigency Program:

 Based on the answers that were provided to the questions in the application, some individuals may have to submit any or all the following items: